AkiraHere/ANDIE/README.md

 ## Edit menu
     - Has options to undo and redo changes that you've made to an image.
     - Also contains the feature to record operations, so you can easily apply them across multiple images.
+        When applying operations, be sure to select on of your other <code>.ops</code> files!

 ## View menu
     - This feature allows one to zoom in and out of their image.

 ## Filter menu
-    - This menu contains all of the filters that modify the image with various convolutions.
+    - This menu contains all of the filters that modify the image with various blurs and effects.

 ## Color menu
     - Here, you will find ways to modify the color of your image, such as converting to greyscale.